 Once you have done so, if the doctor works within in a practice with other doctors, you are able to use any doctor in the practice at no additional charge.

 So if your regular doctor is away you are entitled to use his replacement or one of his colleagues.

 Similarly, in the event of an emergency or where you are away from home you can use another doctor without financial penalty.

-Johanna Matthews at Exclusive Healthcare points out that a change of family circumstances can sometimes result in the médecin traitant being omitted in error from the health authority database.
+Fabien Pellisier, an English-language health insurance broker in France, points out that a change of family circumstances can sometimes result in the médecin traitant being omitted in error from the health authority database.

-"If an individual is listed as a dependant beneficiary on an S1 held by their spouse, when they obtain their own S1 their file is split up and often the CPAM do not transfer the médecin traitant information across, or when someone moves from the RSI regime to CPAM the information is not transferred automatically and it is necessary to complete another form", she says.
+"If an individual is listed as a dependant beneficiary on an S1 held by their spouse, when they obtain their own S1 their file is split up and often the CPAM do not transfer the médecin traitant information across, or when someone moves from the RSI regime to CPAM the information is not transferred automatically and it is necessary to complete another form", he says.

 In other circumstances, where you have not chosen a médecin traitant you will receive a lower level of reimbursement of your costs as you will not then be following the parcours de soins.